 Cost

-Stainless steel cookware generally carries a higher initial cost when compared to nonstick cookware.
+Stainless steel cookware generally carries a higher initial cost when compared to nonstick pans.
 This is often due to the quality of materials used, such as multi-ply construction, or the inclusion of other metals like copper or aluminum for better heat distribution.
-High-quality stainless steel cookware can be considered an investment due to its durability and long lifespan, potentially offsetting the higher initial cost over time.
+High-quality stainless steel cookware can be considered an investment due to its durability and long lifespan, potentially offsetting the higher initial cost.

 Compared to high-quality stainless steel cookware, nonstick cookware is often more affordable.
 Nevertheless, the expense can fluctuate depending on factors such as brand, composition, and the quality of the nonstick coating.
 While nonstick cookware may have a lower initial cost, it's important to consider its limited lifespan and the need for potential replacements over time.